seunghyuns98/VideoColorGrading/README.md

 Furthermore, change your lut path in your dataloader

 ### 📁 Dataset Preparation
-We use the Condensed Movie Dataset which consists of over 33,000 clips from 3,600 movies covering the salient parts of the films and has two-minutes running time for each clip in average. \
+We use the Condensed Movie Dataset which consists of over 33,000 clips from 3,000 movies covering the salient parts of the films and has two-minutes running time for each clip in average. \
 100 LUT bases which are selected as distinctive LUTs from the $400$ LUTs of the Video Harmonization Dataset. \
-You can download them through below links:
+You can download them through: [Google Drive](https://drive.google.com/file/d/1iHljoQGH1OGNC-yWGX8XUcR6hip8_4zt/view?usp=sharing) \
+Or you can download them from original sources:
 [Condensed Movie Dataset](https://www.robots.ox.ac.uk/~vgg/data/condensed-movies) \
 [Video Harmonization Dataset](https://github.com/bcmi/Video-Harmonization-Dataset-HYouTube)